 What did people eat in the French countryside in the 1930s?

 The 1930s in the countryside were neither the folklore of living museums nor the upheaval of urban modernity.
 It was a sober world, sometimes harsh, but rich in knowledge and traditions.
-On farms, in hamlets, or in alpine pastures, people ate what they produced, what they raised, what they processed.
-It was a cuisine of season, of necessity, of common sense, and the cauldron, still present, always played its role.
+On farms, in hamlets, or in mountain pastures, people ate what they produced, raised, and processed.
+It was a seasonal cuisine, born of necessity and common sense, and the cauldron, still present, continued to play its role.

 ⏱ Estimated reading time: ~ 5 minutes